MummyFriends Home Mummies Pyramids Pharaohs Gods Writing Daily Life Store

 In which part of Egypt did papyrus grow?

-What did Egyptians eat?
+What did Egyptians drink?

 Both the Nile and the Amazon can claim to be the world's largest river.
 The Nile is the longest river in length and the Amazon contains the most water.